 Upon notice of termination of employment by the Company, the notice period shall be a maximum of twelve months, and upon notice of termination by the employee a maximum of six months.
 Salary and severance pay may in total not exceed 100 percent of the fixed annual base salary.

 In addition, remuneration may be paid for potential non-competition undertakings.
-Such remuneration shall compensate for any loss in income and shall only be payable in so far as the former executive is not entitled to receive severance pay.
-Remuneration shall be based on the fixed base salary at the time of resignation and may amount to a maximum of 60 percent of the monthly salary at the time of notice of termination of employment and shall be payable during the period the non-competition undertaking applies, which shall not exceed nine months after the end of employment.
+Any such remuneration shall only compensate for any actual loss of income compared to the base salary at the end of employment, only be payable in so far the employee is not entitled to severance pay and shall only be payable during the period the undertaking applies after the end of employment.
+Such compensation may amount to a maximum of 60 percent of the base salary at the end of employment and such period shall not exceed nine months.

 The Company is contractually prohibited to reclaim variable remuneration.
-The Board shall have the possibility, under applicable law or contractual provisions and subject to the restrictions that may apply under law or contract, to in whole or in part reclaim variable remuneration paid on erroneous grounds.
+The board of directors shall have the possibility, under applicable law or contractual provisions and subject to the restrictions that may apply under law or contract, to in whole or in part reclaim variable remuneration paid on erroneous grounds.

 The decision-making process for determining, reviewing and implementing the guidelines